vinahost/kb/docs/business-continuity-plan.md

 ##### Recovery Execution

-**Priority::1: Outage would have immediate impact on Vinahost customer/user operations
+**Priority** Outage would have immediate impact on Vinahost customer/user operations

 1. Downtime servers:

 	Effect: Server downtime or hangout.

-	Handler: System Admin & Network / DC Admin Solution(s):
+	Handler: System Admin & Network / DC Admin

+	Solution(s):

 	1. Virtual Machine Baseline:

 		- Migration to another Hypervisor.

 		- Restore virtual machine disk

 		- Deploy new machine and restore from backup

 		- Take 2-6h  depend on disk size

 	1. Dedicate Server Baseline:

 		- Restore to Backup Dedicate node.

 		- Take 6-12h depend on size of data

 2. Downtime of Datacenters:

 	Handler: Network / DC Admin

 	- No failover plan currently for normal virtualization and hosting service

 	- With critical service such as customer requirement, customer portal & payment, DR will be deploy.
 Restore and running on another Datacenter.

 3. Software error or cyber attack:

 	Effect: Depend on attack

 	Handler: System Admin

 	Solution(s):

 	- We log and track any access that happens on any server in the fleet using log central.
 Monitoring system with prometheus & granfana.
 We can handler any access to system.

 	- Depend on DDoS volume, we coordinate with the ISP to handler attack.

 4. Unavailability of support staff:

 	- Effect: emergency response times are greater than intended

 	- Sollution(s): We having 3 chanel and support team 247.
 Customer can contact support@vinahost.vn, livechat.vinahost.vn or 19006046

 5. Non critical system:

 	- We will not use resource for recovery first.

 	- Find out root cause.

 ### **Analysis**

 #### Verify plan